On the Curvature of Regge Metrics: Construction of Compatible Frames

 Now we can use the fact that $\hat\Lambda_j\hat\Lambda_{il}(\lambda^i + \lambda^j) = \hat\Lambda_l(\hat\Lambda_i + \hat\Lambda_j)$, so

 This gives an upper bound for $\|dA\|$ on the interior of $\hat T$, so $A$ is a Lipschitz function. \end{proof}

 We will use the above lemma to extend evolving frames defined on faces of a convex polytope $\hat{T}$ to the interior of the polytope.
 In the statement of the next lemma, the pulled back frame bundle $\Phi^*\mathcal{F}_{GL}(T)$ is the bundle over $\hat{T}$ such that the fiber over $x \in \hat{T}$ is the set of bases for $T_{\Phi(x)}(T)$.
-Furthermore, $S_d(\hat{T})$ refers to the codimension-$d$ stratum of $\hat{T}$, which is the union of all faces of $\hat{T}$ that have codimension $d$.
+Furthermore, $S_d(\hat{T})$ refers to the codimension-$d$ stratum of $\hat{T}$, which is the union of the relative interiors of faces of $\hat{T}$ that have codimension $d$.